From: CraftyStitcher

 Date: 01-20-2007, 12:04 AM (8 of 8)

-That was episode 2203.
+Beachgirl, do you know what the episode of America Sews was about?
+I found their website and want to try and track down some more informations.
+Thanks That was episode 2203.
 Sorry, I should have put that in my post also.
 If you find out what the thread is called for sure, please post it for me.
 Thanks in advance.
-I'll also look for it at Jo-Anns.
+I'll also look for it at Jo-Anns. |

 User: beachgirl

-Member since: 08-31-2004
+Member since: 08-31-2004 Total posts: 615 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21226.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21226.html